 Tip #5: If You Still Feel Lost….

 The healthcare labyrinth can be confusing, so you can always check out the NCSL Navigator Resource Guide.
-It provides recent information on policy changes, a list of enrollment tools for consumers and it has answers to 100’s of FAQs.
+It provides recent information on policy changes, a list of enrollment tools for consumers and it has answers to hundreds of frequently askex questions.